shiftgig/petri-dish/README.md

 # Petri Dish

 ## Introduction
-Petri dish is an experimentation framework designed to be
+Petri dish is a simple experimentation framework.
+It is designed to build an experiment timeline with stages and treatment groups, and track the evolution of the experimentation subjects throughout the experiment.

 ## Usage